 Empire of Suppiluliuma and Mursili II

-Then Tutankhamun, the Egyptian Pharaoh died and to Suppiluliuma's amazement, Tutankhamun's wife asked him to marry one of his sons.
+Then Tutankhamun, the Egyptian Pharaoh, died and to Suppiluliuma's amazement, Tutankhamun's wife asked to marry one of his sons.
 Suppiluliuma sent an envoy to Egypt to confirm this message.
-After meeting with his returning ambassador and an Egyptian envoy, Suppiluliuma agreed to send his son Zannanza to Egypt to marry the queen, most likely he saw this as a chance to widely expand his influence and power base.
+After meeting with his returning ambassador and an Egyptian envoy, Suppiluliuma agreed to send his son Zannanza to Egypt to marry the queen; most likely he saw this as a chance to widely expand his influence and power base.
 However, Zannanza was assassinated en route to Egypt.
 Suppiluliuma was furious and blamed the new Egyptian Pharaoh Ay for his son's death.
 A Hittite army under crown prince Arnuwanda invaded Egyptian territory from Syria, pillaging and taking many prisoners.
 These prisoners brought with them a plague which ravaged the Hittite Kingdom continuing well into Mursili's reign and may have killed Suppiluliuma himself.

-War with Egypt and the battle of Kadesh
+War with Egypt and the Battle of Kadesh

-Civil war and Hattusili III
+Civil War and Hattusili III

 Tensions between an increasingly independent Urhi-Teshub and his powerful and dominating uncle grew and eventually led to civil war when Urhi-Teshub stripped his uncle of his northern territories.
-At first Hattusili III complied, but when his nephew also attempted to remove him as ruler of Hakpis and Nerik he rebelled and with considerable support from the Hittite nobility and Kaskians, overthrew Urhi-Teshub and became the new king.
+At first Hattusili III complied, but when his nephew also attempted to remove him as ruler of Hakpis and Nerik, he rebelled, and with considerable support from the Hittite nobility and Kaskians, overthrew Urhi-Teshub and became the new king.
 Urhi-Teshub was exiled and he eventually fled to the Egyptian court of Ramesses.

 The reign of Hattusili III (c.
-1267–1237) was one of diplomacy and reconciliation with neighboring powers.
+1267–1237 BCE) was one of diplomacy and reconciliation with neighboring powers.
 Hattusili III drew up treaties with Babylon and Amurru, marrying his daughters to strengthen these contacts.
 Constant tensions with Assyria around the region of Hanigalbat led Hattusili to seek a treaty with Egypt to secure his southern frontier.
 The treaty would also serve to cement his credibility as the true King of Hatti and to strengthen Ramesses's image after his losses in Syria.
 The treaty confirmed existing territorial boundaries between Hatti and Egypt and included agreements that neither side would invade the other and that they would both come to each other's aid if attacked by a third party.
 The new alliance was also cemented by a marriage between Ramesses and one of Hattusili's daughters.
-Hattusili's Egyptian treaty allowed him to concentrate against the a major uprising against the lands of Lukka in western Anatolia.
+Hattusili's Egyptian treaty allowed him to concentrate against a major uprising against the lands of Lukka in western Anatolia.

 Tudhaliya IV also faced the growing threat of Assyria, which had finally conquered Hanigalbat under Shalmaneser and the lands of Subari under his son Tukulti-Ninurta, asserting its influence in the region.
 Tukulti-Ninurta then turned against the lands of Nihiriya.
 It was then that Tudhaliya decided to act to prevent further Assyrian expansion.
 He sent troops to Nihiriya and then invaded Assyria from there when the Assyrian troops retreated.
 The armies clashed in northern Assyria and Tukulti-Ninurta proved victorious, moving north and conquering Nihiriya afterwards.
 Luckily for Tudhaliya, Tukulti-Ninurta followed up his conquests in the north by attacking and conquering Babylon, not with further attacks against Hatti.
 Later in his reign, Tudhaliya IV also attacked and conquered Alasiya (Cyprus), possibly to protect the supply routes from Egypt which brought much needed grain to the Hittite lands.

-Decline and fall of Hatti
+Decline and Fall of Hatti

 The Neo-Hittite Kingdoms

 Although the Hittites disappeared from Anatolia at this point, there emerged a number of so-called Neo-Hittite kingdoms in Anatolia and northern Syria.
 They were the successors of the Hittite Kingdom.
 The most notable Syrian Neo-Hittite kingdoms were those at Carchemish and Milid (near the later Melitene).
-These Neo-Hittite Kingdoms gradually fell under the control of the Assyrians, who conquered Carchemish during the reign of Sargon II in the late 8th century BC, and Milid several decades later.
+These Neo-Hittite kingdoms gradually fell under the control of the Assyrians, who conquered Carchemish during the reign of Sargon II in the late 8th century BCE, and Milid several decades later.